2007 Mauritanian presidential election: Second round

-After no candidate receiveds a majority of the vote in the first round and Sidi Ould Cheikh Abdallahi and Ahmed Ould Daddah advanced to the second round, on March 14, the Islamist "Réformateurs centristes", which supported Hanenna in the first round, backed Daddah for the second round.
+After no candidate received a majority of the vote in the first round and Sidi Ould Cheikh Abdallahi and Ahmed Ould Daddah advanced to the second round, on March 14, the Islamist "Réformateurs centristes", which supported Hanenna in the first round, backed Daddah for the second round.
 Hanenna also backed Daddah, as did the candidates Ba Mamadou Alassane, Mohamed Ould Maouloud, and Ibrahima Sarr.

 Abdallahi received the support of the third and fourth place candidates from the first round: on March 17, Zeidane announced his support for Abdallahi, and on March 19, Boulkheir also announced his support.
 Boulkheir's support came in spite of the fact that he was part of the Coalition of the Forces for Democratic Change along with Daddah.
 Abdallahi also received the support of several minor candidates: Dahane Ould Ahmed Mahmoud, Mohamed Ahmed Ould Babahmed Ould Salihi, Moulaye El Hacen Ould Jiyed, Isselmou Ould Mustapha, and Mohamedou Ould Ghoulam Ould Sidaty.

 A televised debate between Abdallahi and Daddah was held on March 22.
 It was conducted in a non-confrontational style, with the candidates each explaining their positions.
 The candidates advocated similar policies, including measures against slavery, which persists in the country.

 Abdallahi said that it would be easier for him to accomplish things as president because his supporters would constitute a parliamentary majority.
 He also said that if he won, he would be willing to include Daddah in the government, as long as his allies agreed.